gitosuser/SeniorChatBuddy/README.md

 This repository contains:
 - The production code for the chatbot (Flask app, RouterLLM, LangChain orchestration, and intent agents)
 - The presentation deck describing the problem, architecture, UX, social impact, and roadmap
-- (Coming soon) A short demo video
+- A short demo video

 ---